Ada County passes nondiscrimination ordinance

-In a unanimous vote on Wednesday, the Ada County Board of Commissioners passed a sexuality and gender identity nondiscrimination ordinance.
+In a unanimous vote Feb.
+12, the Ada County Board of Commissioners passed a sexuality and gender identity nondiscrimination ordinance.

 Chairwoman Kendra Kenyon said the board has taken too long to make history.